ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 If the verification of a Zero-knowledge proof provided by the peer fails, then the corresponding call to `psa_pake_input()` for the `PSA_PAKE_STEP_ZK_PROOF` step will return :code:`PSA_ERROR_INVALID_SIGNATURE`.

 The shared secret that is produced by J-PAKE is not suitable for use as an encryption key.
-It must be used as an input to a key derivation operation to produce additional cryptographic keys.
+It must be used as an input to a key-derivation operation to produce additional cryptographic keys.

 .. warning::